Spokane County Utilities Division is a promotional partner for EPA WaterSense

 Indoor Water Conservation Rebate Program

-The Spokane County Indoor Water Conservation rebate program ended November 30, 2012.
+The Spokane County Indoor Water Conservation rebate programs ended October 31, 2013.
 Click on the logo for more information.

 Little Spokane Homeowner's Rebate program